Bancassurance: Description

-BIM differs from classic or Traditional Insurance Model (TIM) in that TIM insurance companies tend to have larger insurance sales teams and generally work with brokers and third-party agents.
+BIM (Banking Insurance Model) differs from the classic or Traditional Insurance Model (TIM) in that TIM insurance companies tend to have larger insurance sales teams and generally work with brokers and third-party agents.
 An additional approach, the Hybrid Insurance Model (HIM), is a mix between BIM and TIM.
 HIM insurance companies may have a sales force, may use brokers and agents and may have a partnership with a bank.
 BIM is extremely popular in European countries such as Spain, France, and Austria.

 The use of the term picked up as banks and insurance companies merged and banks sought to provide insurance, especially in markets that have been liberalised recently.
 It is a controversial idea, and many feel it gives banks too great control over the financial industry or creates too much competition with existing insurers.

 In some countries, bank insurance is still largely prohibited, but it was recently legalized in countries such as when the Glass–Steagall Act was repealed after the passage.
 But revenues have been modest and flat in recent years, and most insurance sales in U.S. banks are for mortgage insurance, life insurance or property insurance related to loans.
 But China recently allowed banks to buy insurers and vice versa, stimulating the bancassurance product, and some major global insurers in China have seen the bancassurance product greatly expand sales to individuals across several product lines.

 Private-bankassurance is a wealth management process pioneered by Lombard International Assurance and is now used globally.
 The concept combines private banking and investment management services with the sophisticated use of life assurance as a financial planning structure to achieve fiscal advantages and security for wealthy investors and their families.
 The banks are the agent of the insurance companies to sell them more and more policies.

 Bancassurance is an efficient distribution channel with higher productivity and lower costs than the traditional distribution channel.

 In the modern bancassurance module, there has a staff assigned by an insurance company placed in particular banks to serve banking customers with their insurance solutions.